JSteunou/comimoc-back/README.md

 # Why Comimoc?

-Comimoc stands for COMments In My Own Cloud.
-Because I wanted a commenting system for my blog, but as I create my blog with [Pelican](http://docs.getpelican.com/) to keep the control on my content and also having a very simmple system with tools I know very well (Python and Github) I wanted the same for my comments.
+Comimoc stands for **COM**ments **I**n **M**y **O**wn **C**loud.
+As I create my blog with [Pelican](http://docs.getpelican.com/) to keep the control on my content and also having a very simmple system with tools I know very well (Python and Github) I wanted the same for my comments.
 But I did not find it.
 A lot of people goes for Disqus but this is giving data and control.
 So I create Comimoc which is very simple, light and can be run on your own server or at Heroku, Red Had Cloud OpenShift, ...
 And for nothing!
 For a simple blog, running Comimoc on PaaS services cost nothing and you can backup your comments everyday.

 So that's it, I wrote it and I am sharing it so everyone can use it and keep control on their own data.

+# Source code

+You can access the source code at: https://github.com/JSteunou/comimoc-back

+Feel free to dive in, hack in, contribute or ask features (You can ask, I might not add it).